JohnnyFee/johnnyfee.github.io/source/_posts/2014-06-08-angular-tutorial.md

 - With the double-curly syntax, on the very first page load of your application’s index.html, there’s a chance that your user will see the un-rendered template before Angular has a chance to replace the curlies with your data.
 Subsequent views won’t suffer from this.
 The reason is that the browser loads the HTML page, renders it, and only then does Angular get a chance to interpret it as you intended.

-- The good news is that you can still use {%raw%}{{ }}{%endraw%} in the majority of your templates.
+- The good news is that you can still use `{%raw%}{{ }}{%endraw%}` in the majority of your templates.
 For the data binding you do in your index.html page, however, use ng-bind instead.
 That way, your users will see nothing until the data has loaded.

-### Form Inputs
+### ng-model

-you can use the ng-model attribute to bind elements to your model properties:
+you can use the `ng-model` attribute to bind elements to your model properties:

     <form ng-controller="SomeController">
       <input type="checkbox" ng-model="youCheckedIt">